Greg Ingman, DVM

 » E-Mail Kira

 Kira started working at our clinic as an assistant in May 2008.
-She received her certificate as a Small Animal Massage Practitioner in 2013.
+She received her certificate as a Small Animal Massage Practitioner in 2013, and passed her national board certification to become a Licensed Veterinary Technician in 2014.

 She has a lot of experience in the husbandry and training of large exotics.
 After graduating from SWHS she then enrolled into a training facility in Spokane working with lions, tigers, and bears (go ahead say it, “lions and tigers and bears, O my!!”).
 To continue her education Kira interned for six months at Sea Life Park in Hawaii working with dolphins and sea lions.
 She then moved to California to work with exotic cats and bears for TV and film work.
 Missing her family in Washington, Kira moved back and acquired a job at the Humane Society of Skagit Valley.
 There she found interest in the medical side of the job and is now working with us.